vis7/notes/django/inerview_questions.md

 authentication vs authorization
 serializers type in drf
 apiview vs viewset diffrence
+how to use sql queries in django how can I use authentication in such a way that user can login from one device only types of authentication

 *) what is mixin ? when to use ? how it is diffrent from class ? (https://stackoverflow.com/questions/860245/mixin-vs-inheritance)
 -> Mixins are sometimes described as being "included" rather than "inherited".
 In short, the key difference from an inheritance is that mix-ins does NOT need to have a "is-a" relationship like in inheritance.
 From the implementation point of view, you can think it as an interface with implementations.